 "Indo-Armenian Relations: Challenges & Prospects"

-A Round-Table Conference
+A Round-Table ConferencE

 On 17th June 2013, Indo-Armenian Friendship NGO (IAF) organized a Round-Table Conference dedicated to the theme “Indo-Armenian Relations: Challenges & Prospects” at Best Western Congress Hotel in Yerevan, Armenia.
 The Keynote address of the conference was delivered by H.E.
 Dr. Suresh Babu, Hon.
-Ambassador of India to Republic of Armenia.
+Ambassador of India to the Republic of Armenia.

-The goal of the conference was to discuss different prospects and their corresponding challenges between India and Armenia in culture, trade, education, S&T, Sports and other relevant fields in order to canvass a conductive environment for future relation developments accordingly.
+The goal of the conference was to discuss different prospects and their corresponding challenges between India and Armenia in culture, trade, education, S&T, Sports, and other relevant fields in order to canvass a conducive environment for future relation developments accordingly.
 The list of invitation included Ministry of Culture, Ministry of Foreign Affairs, Ministry of Education, Science & Technology, Ministry of Economy, Ministry of Diaspora, Ministry of Sports and Youth Affairs, Industry Associations, Businessmen, YSMU and YSLU University Representatives, UNESCO Chair in Armenia, NGOs and other relevant serious stakeholders

 The conference was sponsored by Esculap LLC from Armenia and Druck & Bindung Machinery Corp. from India.